 Hepatitis A Provides almost 100% protection for up to a year; a booster after 12 months provides at least another 20 years’ protection.

 Hepatitis B Now considered routine for most travellers.
-Given as three shots over six months.
 A rapid schedule is also available, as is a combined vaccination with Hepatitis A. Lifetime protection occurs in 95% of people.

 Measles, mumps and rubella Two doses of MMR are required unless you have had the diseases.
 Many young adults require a booster.